-- 1.1 The application has been referred to the Planning Committee because the recommendation to grant planning permission conflicts with the views of the Wallingford Town Council.
-The Town council object to the application on amenity and archaeology grounds. - 1.2 The site lies in backland location behind properties on the north side of The High Street in Wallingford.
+- 1.1 The application was deferred from the meeting on 27 April 2016 to allow for the correct certificate of ownership to be served. - 1.2 The application has been referred to the Planning Committee because the recommendation to grant planning permission conflicts with the views of the Wallingford Town Council.
+The Town council object to the application on amenity and archaeology grounds. - 1.3 The site lies in backland location behind properties on the north side of The High Street in Wallingford.
 The site is within the Wallingford conservation area and some 25 metres away from the boundary with the Scheduled Ancient Monument of Wallingford Castle; the site is also with an archaeologically sensitive area of the Anglo Saxon/medieval settlement of Wallingford.
 Access to the site is provided from an existing lane.
-The battlemented, octagonal stone piers and gates on the High Street frontage are listed as a grade II listed building.100 and 102 (The Town Arms) High St to the south of the site are also grade II listed buildings. - 1.3 The site is identified on the Ordnance Survey Extract attached at Appendix 1. - 1.4 This application follows on from pre-application advice in 2014 and 2015 (ref P14/S1207/PEM).
+The battlemented, octagonal stone piers and gates on the High Street frontage are listed as a grade II listed building.100 and 102 (The Town Arms) High St to the south of the site are also grade II listed buildings. - 1.4 The site is identified on the Ordnance Survey Extract attached at Appendix 1. - 1.5 This application follows on from pre-application advice in 2014 and 2015 (ref P14/S1207/PEM).